cohm/docker-matplotlib/README.md

 ## Introduction

-this is a docker repository for matplotlib in Alpine
+This is a docker repository for matplotlib and git in Alpine

 ## Usage